PieKing1215/dr-extract-rs/README.md

     <a href="https://github.com/PieKing1215/dr-extract-rs/actions/workflows/rust_build_test.yml"><img alt="GitHub Workflow Status" src="https://img.shields.io/github/workflow/status/PieKing1215/dr-extract-rs/Rust%20Build+Test"></a>
 </h1>

-A WIP Rust library for parsing and extracting assets from [DELTARUNE](https://deltarune.com)'s data.win.
+A WIP Rust library for flexibly parsing and extracting assets from [DELTARUNE](https://deltarune.com)'s data.win.

 This is not just a dumping tool, everything is loaded into memory and can be accessed directly from your Rust code.